 - This scheme allows the Nepean Sailing Club web team to create new “compliant” sub-Webs as required, with minimum time and effort.

-- Introduced the usage of CLOUD storage and applications, created a directory structure and migrated all the official NSC documents to public or private folders to remote CLOUD servers.
+- Introduced the usage of CLOUD storage and applications using BOX.NET, created a directory structure and migrated all the official NSC documents to public or private folders to the remote CLOUD servers.

 - Migrated the main NSC page to the WordPress.org framework to allow key NSC players (directors, committee chairs, office staff) to do their own postings by means of an easy to use Content Management System (CMS) as well as to allow them to solicit comments, and to offer users extended search capabilities on keywords, categories, tags and months.
 See Way Back Machine, Oct 2009.